-MIKE: Welcome everyone to retirement radio where you get the transparency that you deserve.
+MIKE: Welcome everyone to Safer Retirement Radio where you get the transparency that you deserve.
 This is your first time listening, I’m Mike Decker, I’m the host here from Decker retirement planning, home of a safer retirement.
 Now to open up the show here, this show is about transparency.
 But not only transparency, I’m going to be sharing with you stories of real people that went through a retirement planning process and were able to incorporate the three principles that govern proper retirement planning, and take them from a very risky plan and sometimes they don’t even know how much risk they were really taking.

 MIKE: But a risky retirement plan into a safer retirement plan.
 So for all of you listening, these stories are meant for you to say you know, I’m in that situation.
 Or, I didn’t know that.
 Or, you know, I need to make some changes here.
 Whether you work with us or not, this information is for you to enjoy, to learn, and to incorporate so you can have the retirement that you’ve spent your whole dang life working for.
 Your whole dang life working and saving for that single purpose of retirement.
 Spending time how you want to spend it.
 As always, we’re going to be extending some offers here so stay tuned for those.